junelsolis/freeradius-admin/README.md

 # FreeRADIUS Admin
 A web interface for FreeRADIUS with a MySQL backend.

-Written in PHP7 using the Laravel framework for an installation of FreeRADIUS 3 with a MySQL backend.
-This app simplifies managing RADIUS users through a web-based GUI and includes some implementation of Simultaneous-Use checking if you want to limit the number of devices that a user is allowed to use.
-It can be served from the same machine acting as the RADIUS server.
+Need a FreeRADIUS + MySQL + web GUI right away?
+This application simplifies managing RADIUS users and groups through a web-based GUI.
+It is built around Docker containers in order to help take the complexity of installing and configuring FreeRADIUS, MySQL, and Apache at the same time.
+Place it all on one machine, turn the key and it's up.

 # Install with Docker
 The simplest way to install this app is using Docker.